 SCOPE OF THIS CHAPTER

-This procedure applies where allegations are made or suspicions are raised that approved foster carers have caused Significant Harm to a child.
+This procedure applies where allegations are made or suspicions are raised that approved foster carers have caused harm to a child.
 It should be read in conjunction with the West Yorkshire Consortium Safeguarding and Child Protection Procedures.

 - Practice Guidance